 General Nature of the Course

-This course functions very much like a correspondence course; the chief difference is the electronic environment and your relatively immediate access to your instructor (me).
 The online version of English 205 involves the same readings, writings, exercises and information as the traditional English 205 course; only the delivery system has changed.
-Instead of submitting hard copy essays which will be read, commented on, scored and returned, students will submit assignments and have them returned via e-mail; discussions will take place on a Message Board; lecture material, course deadlines, and assignment information are available via the Internet.
+Instead of submitting hard copy essays which will be read, commented on, scored and returned, students will submit assignments and have them returned via e-mail; lecture material, course deadlines, and assignment information are available via the Internet; class discussions will take place on a Discussion Board.

 You will need to regularly keep track of assignment (reading and writing) due dates by referring to the Class Schedule.
 It is up to you to keep up with assignment deadlines, especially since late work will be penalized (see note under Assignments).
 Specific Writing Assignment instructions can be reached through the links on the Class Schedule.
 Read these instructions carefully, and always e-mail or phone or visit me with any questions you might have.